Title: | Random Forests, Linear Trees, and Gradient Boosting for Inference and Interpretability |

 featureWeights |

-(optional) vector of sampling probabilities/weights for each feature used when subsampling mtry features at each node above or at interactionDepth.
+(optional) vector of sampling probablities/weights for each feature used when subsampling mtry features at each node above or at interactionDepth.
 The default is to use uniform probabilities. |

 deepFeatureWeights |

-Used in place of featureWeights for splits below interactionDepth. |
+used in place of featureWeights for splits below interactionDepth. |

 observationWeights |

-Denotes the weights for each training observation that determine how likely the observation is to be selected in each bootstrap sample.
+These denote the weights for each training observation which determines how likely the observation is to be selected in each bootstrap sample.
 This option is not allowed when sampling is done without replacement. |

 splitratio |

 Proportion of the training data used as the splitting dataset.
 It is a ratio between 0 and 1.
-If the ratio is 1 (the default), then the splitting set uses the entire data, as does the averaging set—i.e., the standard Breiman RF setup.
-If the ratio is 0, then the splitting data set is empty, and the entire dataset is used for the averaging set (This is not a good usage, however, since there will be no data available for splitting). |
+If the ratio is 1, then essentially splitting dataset becomes the total entire sampled set and the averaging dataset is empty.
+If the ratio is 0, then the splitting data set is empty and all the data is used for the averaging data set (This is not a good usage however since there will be no data available for splitting). |

 seed |